 Subclass 189 vs 190 vs 491 Visa from Indonesia: Which Pathway Is Right for You

 Three visa options, one decision — and it is not just a matter of which one sounds best.
-Each subclass has a different points requirement, a different residency obligation, and a different realistic timeline for Indonesian applicants based on their score.
+Each subclass has the same minimum points threshold but a different nomination or residency arrangement, and a different realistic timeline for Indonesian applicants based on their score.
 Choosing wrong means years of unnecessary waiting.

 The Structural Difference